AdobeDocs/document-cloud-learn.en/help/labsummit/review.md

 Step 6: Save the file with your comments.

-## Import comments from PDF and integrate directly into InDesign.
+## Import PDF Comments to InDesign

+InDesign CC 2019 allows you to import comments directly from PDF files.
+You can import, accept, and apply the changes with just one click.
+Selecting a comment in the new PDF Comments panel will locate and highlight the comment in your InDesign file.

 Step 1: Download the PDF file that contains the comments.